esorjs/esorjs/README.md

 ### 📚 Documentation

-For more details about the API, check the [official documentation].(https://github.com/esorjs/esor/wiki).
+For more detailed information about the API, please check the [official documentation](https://github.com/esorjs/esor/wiki).

 ---

 ### 🫶🏻 Contribute

 Contributions are welcome!
-See our [contribution guidelines].(https://github.com/esorjs/esor/blob/main/CONTRIBUTING.md) before sending a pull request.
+Please review our [Contribution Guidelines](https://github.com/esorjs/esor/blob/main/CONTRIBUTING.md) before submitting a pull request.

 ---

 ### 🔖 License

 This project is distributed under the MIT license.
-See the file [LICENSE](https://github.com/esorjs/esor/blob/main/LICENSE) for more details.
+See the [LICENSE](https://github.com/esorjs/esor/blob/main/LICENSE) file for more details.